microsoft/pxt-arcade/docs/skillmap/dino/dino1-old.md

 ```

-## {Step 13}

-- :binoculars: Take a look at the game screen again.

-You should see a hoard of baby dinos running toward their mama.

-Right now, nothing happens when they overlap.
-You'll need to move on to **Level 2** if you want that code!

 ## {Finale}

-**🦖 Congrats 🦖**
+**💫 Congrats 💫**

 ---

-You've built the start of a great game.
+You've built the foundation for a great game.
+Give it a try on the game screen!

-~hint How do I share my project?💡
+~hint How do I share my game?💡

 ---